El Camino: A Breaking Bad Movie Will Give Fans One More Hit Of Pinkman In Theaters And On Netflix

 Who Is Jesse Pinkman?

-The character of Pinkman, played by Aaron Paul, was a fan-favorite in Breaking Bad.
+The character of Pinkman, played by Aaron Paul, was a fan-favorite in Breaking Bad, one of the most binge-worthy tv shows.
 Although his character was originally supposed to die at the end of season one, the writer’s strike of 2007 changed all of that.
 This led to a surprising arc for Jesse Pinkman.
 Fans watched him grow and mature over the course of the following seasons.
 The character of Jesse Pinkman stood in stark contrast to Walter White.
 Jesse started out as this punk kid with a serious addiction problem.
 Keeping him alive allowed him to become Walter White’s protégé and sidekick.
 We saw him fall in love, and try to kick the meth habit, and attempt to make something of himself – only to be thwarted at every turn.

 Jesse Pinkman became a more empathetic character over the course of the series.
 In contrast, Walter White started out as the empathetic protagonist of Breaking Bad, and turned into one of the greatest villains of modern day television.
 The series finale gave viewers a definitive ending for Walter White, but the fate of Jesse Pinkman remained unknown.
 Now creator Vince Gilligan returns to the world of Breaking Bad to give us one last hit of Pinkman.